 Section 13.05.
-Hospitality extended in connection with the events referred to in section 13.01, must be limited to travel, meals, accommodation and genuine registration fees.
+Hospitality extended in connection with the events referred to in section 13.01, may only be offered when relevant and must be limited to travel, meals, accommodation and genuine registration fees.

 Section 13.06.
 Hospitality may only be extended to healthcare professionals who qualify as participants in their own right.
+In exceptional cases of established health needs (e.g. disability, personal injury, etc.) travel, meals, accommodation and registration fees of an accompanying person can be reimbursed within the same parameters.